Hand-drawn illustration of a regal angelfish: white and orange bands edged in dark blue, with a yellow tail, on a dark specimen plate.

 Water Parameters & Maintenance

-Keep temperatures between 72–82°F (22–28°C) with a salinity of 1.020–1.025.
-Nitrate levels should be kept below 10 ppm, and phosphate as close to zero as possible.
-Perform 15–20% water changes every 2 weeks.
-Quarantine new additions before introducing them to reduce disease risk.
+Temperature 72–82°F (22–28°C), salinity 1.020–1.025.
+Nitrate should stay below 10 ppm and phosphate as close to zero as possible.
+Perform 15–20% water changes every 2 weeks, and quarantine new additions before introducing them.

 Diet & Feeding Strategy

 In the wild, Regal Angelfish feed primarily on sponges and tunicates.
 In captivity, offer a varied diet of frozen mysis, brine shrimp, spirulina, and angelfish-specific preparations that include sponge matter.
-Feed small amounts 2–3 times daily.
-Vitamin supplements help maintain color vibrancy and prevent deficiencies.
+Feed small amounts 2–3 times daily; vitamin supplements help maintain color vibrancy and prevent deficiencies.

 Compatibility & Tank Mates